Escape to Rockaway Beach, New York with this fun guide … you’ll find everything you need to plan the perfect day or vacation!

 - Beach 70: The Stop & Shop grocery store here is just a quick walk from the nearest subway station and close to the beach, too.

-- Beach 87: You’ll find a Key Foods supermarket here, as well as a CVS.
-There’s also a deli nearby at Beach 91.
+- Beach 87: You'll find a Key Foods supermarket here, as well as a CVS.
+There's also a deli nearby at Beach 91, and a number of restaurants near Beach 92.

 - Beach 116: There are a bunch of restaurants, delis / convenience stores, and shops on this street.
 We like Pickles & Pies which has a deli, plus all the snacks and drinks you could want.
 You’ll find everything else you could ever need for the beach (towels, chairs, coolers, umbrellas, etc.) on this street, too.